 After a successful career in athletics which culminated in selection for the Beijing Paralympic Games, Neil decided to make the switch to para-cycling and joined the squad in April 2009.

-The switch has proved to be an incredibly successful one with Neil now a ten time world track champion and a Paralympic gold medallist.
+The switch has proved to be an incredibly successful one with Neil winning a host of Paralympic and World Championships medals.

 At the Games Neil and Barney won gold in the tandem B kilo and came second in the tandem B sprint against team-mates Anthony Kappes and Craig Maclean.

-Following his success at London Neil was partnered up with a new pilot, Pete Mitchell, and the pair have enjoyed incredible success winning kilo and sprint gold for three successive years, making them hot favourites for Rio.
+Following his success at London Neil was partnered up with a new pilot, Pete Mitchell, and the pair have enjoyed incredible success winning kilo and sprint gold for three successive years.

 Show your support for Neil Fachie MBE by sharing their bio!

 Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.